nzdavidv/pages/pages/Cisco-3560.md

 date: 2025-07-24
 ---
 # Overview
-This is my self-notes for setting up a Cisco 3560 switch someone gave me.
+This is my notes for setting up a Cisco 3560 switch someone gave me.
+I've mentioned before but will reiterate I'm not a network engineer, have never been a network engineer and may be doing things incorrectly / there may be better ways to do this.

 ## Serial console setup